 C. Reflection of Reinsurance Cash Flows in the Deterministic Reserve or Stochastic Reserve

 For policies issued on or after Jan.
 1, 2020, and optionally for policies issued on or after Jan.
 1, 2017, and before Jan.
-1, 2020:
+1, 2020 up until adoption by LATF of the first set of unloaded future mortality improvement factors, at which point this shall apply for all policies issued on or after Jan.
+1, 2017:

 For non-guaranteed YRT reinsurance ceded or assumed, the cash-flow modeling requirements in Sections 8.C.1 through 8.C.14 below do not apply since non-guaranteed YRT reinsurance ceded or assumed does not need to be modeled; see Section 8.C.18 below.
 YRT shall include other reinsurance arrangements that are similar in effect to YRT.